CVXR: An R Package for Disciplined Convex Optimization: Introduction

 with optimization variable $\beta \in \reals^n$.
-This problem has a well-known analytical solution, which can be determined using \code{lm} in the default \code{stats} package .
-In \cvxr{}, we can solve for $\beta$ using the code \begin{CodeInput} beta <- Variable(n) obj <- sum((y - X prob <- Problem(Minimize(obj)) result <- solve(prob) \end{CodeInput} The first line declares our variable, the second line forms our objective function, the third line defines the optimization problem, and the last line solves this problem by converting it into a second-order cone program and sending it to one of \cvxr{}'s solvers.
-The results are retrieved with \begin{CodeInput} result$value # Optimal objective result$getValue(beta) # Optimal variables result$metrics # Runtime metrics \end{CodeInput}

-This code runs slower and requires additional set-up at the beginning.
+This problem has a well-known analytical solution, which can be determined using \code{lm} in the default \pkg{stats} package.
+In \cvxr{}, we can solve for $\beta$ using the code \begin{CodeChunk} \begin{CodeInput} R> beta <- Variable(n) R> obj <- sum((y - X R> prob <- Problem(Minimize(obj)) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} The first line declares our variable, the second line forms our objective function, the third line defines the optimization problem, and the last line solves this problem by converting it into a second-order cone program and sending it to one of \cvxr{}'s solvers.
+The results are retrieved with \begin{CodeChunk} \begin{CodeInput} R> result$value # Optimal objective R> result$getValue(beta) # Optimal variables R> result$solve_time # Solver runtime \end{CodeInput} \end{CodeChunk} This code runs slower and requires additional set-up at the beginning.
 So far, it does not look like an improvement on \code{stats::lm}.
 However, suppose we add a constraint to our problem:

 This is a special case of isotonic regression.
 Now, we can no longer use \code{stats::lm} for the optimization.
-We would need to find another \proglang{R} package tailored to this type of problem such as \code{nnls} or write our own custom solver.
-With \cvxr{} though, we need only add the constraint as a second argument to the problem: \begin{CodeInput} prob <- Problem(Minimize(obj), list(diff(beta) >= 0)) \end{CodeInput} Our new problem definition includes the coefficient constraint, and a call to \code{solve} will produce its solution.
-In addition to the usual results, we can get the dual variables with \begin{CodeInput} result$getDualValue(constraints(prob)[[1]]) \end{CodeInput}
+We would need to find another \proglang{R} package tailored to this type of problem {such as \pkg{nnls} \citep{nnls}} or write our own custom solver.
+With \cvxr{} though, we need only add the constraint as a second argument to the problem: \begin{CodeChunk} \begin{CodeInput} R> prob <- Problem(Minimize(obj), list(diff(beta) >= 0)) \end{CodeInput} \end{CodeChunk} Our new problem definition includes the coefficient constraint, and a call to \code{solve} will produce its solution.
+In addition to the usual results, we can get the dual variables with \begin{CodeChunk} \begin{CodeInput} R> result$getDualValue(constraints(prob)[[1]]) \end{CodeInput} \end{CodeChunk} This example demonstrates \cvxr{}'s chief advantage: flexibility.
+Users can quickly modify and re-solve a problem, making our package ideal for prototyping new statistical methods.
+Its syntax is simple and mathematically intuitive.
+Furthermore, \cvxr{} combines seamlessly with native \proglang{R} code as well as several popular packages, allowing it to be incorporated easily into a larger analytical framework.
+The user can, for instance, apply resampling techniques like the bootstrap to estimate variability, as we show in Section~\ref{ex:nonpar}.